cyralinc/terraform-provider-cyral/README.md

 ## Documentation

-Full and comprehensive documentation for this provider is available on the [provider documentation index](https://registry.terraform.io/providers/cyralinc/cyral/latest/docs).
+Full and comprehensive documentation for this provider with detailed description of its resources and guides are available in the [user documentation index](https://registry.terraform.io/providers/cyralinc/cyral/latest/docs).

 ### Version history and compatibility